thom-dani/BondMatcher/README.md

 This repository contains the code and instructions for downloading the data used for the manuscript *"BondMatcher: H-Bond Stability Analysis in Molecular Systems"*.

+These instructions have been tested with a fresh install of Ubuntu 24.04 LTS.
+Adjustments may be required for other operating systems.

 ## Summary

 - [Installation](#installation)